Sarah McCoy (soccer)

-Sarah McCoy (born March 26, 1999) is an American professional soccer player who plays as a center back for USL Super League club Spokane Zephyr, which she captains.
+Sarah McCoy (born March 26, 1999) is an American professional soccer player who plays as a center back for USL Super League club DC Power FC.
 She played college soccer for the Purdue Boilermakers and Virginia Cavaliers.
-She has previously played for the North Carolina Courage and Canberra United.
+She previously played for the North Carolina Courage, Canberra United, and Spokane Zephyr (which she captained).

 Early life

 Born in Durham, North Carolina, McCoy grew up in Brighton, Michigan.
 She played club soccer for the Michigan Hawks, winning two ECNL national championships and five conference titles.
 She graduated from Mercy High School in Farmington Hills, Michigan.

 College career

 Though recruited as a right back, McCoy shifted to center back in her freshman season with the Purdue Boilermakers in 2017, starting 18 games and earning Big Ten Conference all-freshman honors.
 Head coach Drew Roff moved McCoy to central defensive midfielder in her sophomore season in 2018.
 She started all 18 games, led the team with 6 assists as the primary corner kick taker, and scored 3 penalties.
 She was named team captain for her junior season but was forced to redshirt the season due to injury.

 McCoy then transferred to the Virginia Cavaliers in 2020.
 Virginia reached the NCAA tournament semifinals in her debut season, then won the Atlantic Coast Conference regular-season title in 2021.
 She made 61 appearances, primarily as a substitute, in three seasons with the Cavaliers.